hybridgroup/artoo/README.md

 ## Hardware support:

 Artoo has a extensible system for connecting to hardware devices.
-The current robotics and physical computing platforms are supported:
+The following robotics and physical computing platforms are currently supported:

   - Arduino (https://github.com/hybridgroup/artoo-arduino)
   - Ardrone (https://github.com/hybridgroup/artoo-ardrone)